 Personal Computer RAM

-applications will improve the performance on machines with limited RAM.
+A minimum of 1GB of RAM available for the client.
+Closing unnecessary applications will improve the performance of machines with limited RAM.

 Personal Computer Software

 The PC's graphics card should support OpenGL v1.5 or later.
 This is not a difficult requirement for modern machines as this version is more than 10 years old, but very old or very weak machines (i.e. netbooks) might not comply with this requirement.

 Almost any webcam with VGA output up through 1080p will work.
 If your camera uses HDMI output ports (typical on camcorders) you may need a BlackMagic graphics card (Intensity Pro or Intensity Shuttle) to connect to your computer.
 Most notebooks with built-in cameras will work just fine.
 The client auto-detects available cameras and will intelligently select the appropriate camera, however, the user may desire to select another camera option from the camera pull-down-menu which is found on the arrow in the bottom right-hand corner of the camera icon.
 Multiple simultaneous use of cameras is also possible.